jariarkko/arch-model-t/draft-arkko-farrell-arch-model-t.md

 It may also be necessary to have dedicated guidance on how systems design and architecture affect security.
 The sole consideration of communications security aspects in designing Internet protocols may lead to accidental or increased impact of security issues elsewhere.
 For instance, allowing a participant to unnecessarily collect or receive information may lead to a similar effect as described in {{RFC8546}} for protocols: over time, unnecessary information will get used with all the associated downsides, regardless of what deployment expectations there were during protocol design.

+This memo does not stand alone.
+To begin with, it is a merge of earlier work by the two authors {{I-D.farrell-etm}} {{I-D.arkko-arch-internet-threat-model}}.
+There are also other documents discussing this overall space, e.g. {{I-D.lazanski-smart-users-internet}} {{I-D.arkko-arch-dedr-report}}.

 The rest of this memo is organized as follows. {{situationanalysis}} makes some observations about the situation, with respect to communications security and beyond.
 The section also provides a number of real-world examples.

 {{analysis}} discusses some high-level implications that can be drawn, such as the need to consider what the "ends" really are in an "end-to-end" communication.